swiftlang/swift-org-website/documentation/server/index.md

 * [Adopting Swift Concurrency](/documentation/server/guides/libraries/concurrency-adoption-guidelines.html)

 _These guides are community effort, and all are invited to share their tips and know-how by submitting pull requests to the [Swift.org site](https://github.com/apple/swift-org-website)_.

-## Swift Server Workgroup

-The Swift Server workgroup is a steering team that promotes the use of Swift for developing and deploying server applications.
-The Swift Server workgroup:

-* Defines and prioritize efforts that address the needs of the Swift server community
-* Defines and run an incubation process for these efforts to reduce duplication of effort, increase compatibility and promote best practices
-* Channels feedback for Swift language features needed by the server development community to the Swift Core Team

-Read more about the workgroup and server incubator it runs [here](/sswg "Swift Server Workgroup").